 Repair the World is seeking a Workshop Coordinator in Detroit.
 The Workshop Coordinator is a detail-oriented self-starter who implements and improves business processes to help the Workshop run smoothly and generate revenue.
-This position is 20-30 hours per week and reports to the Executive Director of Repair the World Detroit, with support from the Program Operations Associate.
+This position is 20-30 hours per week and reports to the Executive Director of Repair the World Detroit, with support from the Program Manager.
 The Workshop Coordinator will have significant interaction with the Repair the World Detroit Fellows and with the Operations Manager, based in New York.

 - Hospitality & Logistics: Greet visitors to the Workshop, respond to calls and voicemail on the main phone line, manage logistics for events and trainings in the Workshop and workshop rentals and requests, place and coordinate orders ranging from catering to transportation, manage local parking permits and leases